sogeuni/sogeuni.github.io/content/abs/advanced-topics/of-zeros-and-nulls.md

 Uses of /dev/zero

-Like /dev/null, /dev/zero is a pseudo-device file, but it actually produces a stream of nulls (_binary_ zeros, not the [[../basic/special-characters#^ASCIIDEF|ASCII]] kind).
-Output written to /dev/zero disappears, and it is fairly difficult to actually read the nulls emitted there, though it can be done with [[../commands/miscellaneous-commands#^ODREF|od]] or a hex editor.
+Like /dev/null, /dev/zero is a pseudo-device file, but it actually produces a stream of nulls (_binary_ zeros, not the [[special-characters#^ASCIIDEF|ASCII]] kind).
+Output written to /dev/zero disappears, and it is fairly difficult to actually read the nulls emitted there, though it can be done with [[miscellaneous-commands#^ODREF|od]] or a hex editor.
 The chief use of /dev/zero is creating an initialized dummy file of predetermined length intended as a temporary swap file.

 ###### Example 31-2.
 Setting up a swapfile using /dev/zero